PBA stars collide in North vs. South game

 The players participated in a tree-planting activity at the Candon Eco Tourism Park and spent quality time with Sped students during a meet-and-greet session.

-The league showed donated P300,000 to Candon South High School and P200,000 to the Ilocos Sur Polytechnic Colleges. / RSC
+The league showed donated P300,000 to Candon South High School and P200,000 to the Ilocos Sur Polytechnic Colleges.
+SNS